MCreator/MCreator/plugins/mcreator-localization/help/default/particle/rotation_provider.md

+This parameter controls if the particle billboards (always appears to face player)

-Specify the direction in which the particles faces by passing a _'vector'_ with 3 parameters, where:
+Specify the direction in which the particles faces by passing a _'`vector`'_ with 3 parameters,\
-`vec(pitch, yaw, roll)`
+where: `vec(pitch, yaw, roll)`
 - (first entry provides pitch, second one provides yaw, third gives roll)

-When rendering, the rotations are applied in the order: (pitch-yaw-roll)
+Note: When rendering, the rotations are applied in the order: (pitch-yaw-roll)

-_Note: Requires Particle Billboarding to be locked_